-3.55.
-To ensure that ROCs are issued for fuel used in the month, the energy content reported within monthly data submissions must relate to the fuel used in that month.
+- 2.56 To ensure that ROCs are issued for fuel used in the month, the energy content reported within monthly data submissions must relate to the fuel used in that month.
 This means that fuel sampling is required within the month of burn.
-This may include both sampling from the fuel delivered that month as well as re-sampling stock carried over from deliveries in previous months.

-3.56.
-Where sampling is required, samples are usually taken either from each delivery or from the fuel stream immediately prior to combustion.
-Operators are also welcome to propose other sampling intervals, for example once per day, providing it can be demonstrated that this frequency is able to provide accurate and reliable results.

-3.57.
-When considering how frequently to take samples, generating stations should consider factors such as how consistent the GCV of their biomass fuel is, how many fuel sources they have and how much biomass they are using.
+This may include both sampling from the fuel delivered that month as well as resampling stock carried over from deliveries in previous months. - 2.57 Where sampling is required, samples are usually taken either from each delivery or from the fuel stream immediately prior to combustion.
+Operators can also propose other sampling intervals, for example once per day, providing it can be demonstrated that this frequency is able to provide accurate and reliable results. - 2.58 When considering how frequently to take samples, generating stations should consider factors such as how consistent the GCV of their biomass fuel is, how many fuel sources they have and how much biomass they are using.